ImperialCollegeLondon/Visual2/README.md

 ## Packaging VisUAL2 as binaries

 After you have compiled code (and checked it works) `yarn run package` will run electron packager and generate `./dist/os-name/*` files.
-See [the packaging issue](https://github.com/ImperialCollegeLondon/Visual2/issues/7) for more details.
+See also `run-packager-all.bat` if using windows host to make os-x binary.
+See [the packaging issue](https://github.com/ImperialCollegeLondon/Visual2/issues/7) for more details of how this has been customised to work.
 Note that if this breaks you can still run individual targets as below.

 `yarn run package-host` will generate just the distro for the host OS and platform.